 6.30.1 Applicability to language

+The vulnerabilities described in ISO/IEC 24771-1 subclause 6.30 apply in part to Python.

 The Python language itself is vulnerable to off-by-one errors as is any language when used carelessly or by a person not familiar with Python’s index starting at zero versus at one.
 Python does not prevent off-by-one errors but its runtime bounds checking for strings and lists does lessen the chances that doing so will cause harm.
 It is also not possible to index past the end or beginning of a string or list by being off-by-one because Python does not use a sentinel character and it always checks indexes before attempting to index into strings and lists and raises an exception when their bounds are exceeded.

 The range function can be used to create a sequence over a range of numbers such as: